BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Communities-of-Concern/README.md

 ### Calculate MTC COC Disadvantage Factor Population from ACS Variable Populations

+The table below provides the calculations that need to be performed to get Disadvantage Factor populations and Disadvantage Shares.
+To translate from variable to written description, please review the [ACS Table Variables and MTC COC Disadvantage Factors Lookup](Data/ACS_Table_Variables_COC_Factors.csv).
+ACS Variables are also defined on the American Community Survey (ACS) website.
+To get variable definitions as well as the layout of tables without the estimates or margins of error filled in, download [2016 ACS Detailed Table Shells](https://www2.census.gov/programs-surveys/acs/summary_file/2016/documentation/user_tools/ACS2016_Table_Shells.xlsx) as an Excel spreadsheet.

+The link below provides the COC schema and domains, along with calculations and written descriptions of the calculations which may be helpful for analysis purposes.
+Below the link is a table for informational purposes.

 [COC Schema With Field Descriptions, Population & Share Calculations](Data/COC_Schema.csv)

 | Disadvantage Factor                            | Disadvantage Factor Population Based on ACS Variable Population                                                                                                                                                               | Disadvantage Factor Population as a Share of Universe (Population, Households, Families)                                                                                                                                                   |